top of page

 Sauerkraut:

 Sauerkraut is a classic lacto-fermented food made from shredded cabbage (usually white cabbage) that has been salted and left to ferment.
 The cabbage releases liquid, creating its own brining solution.
 The fermentation process gives it a tangy and slightly sour flavour.
-It's often used as a topping or side dish and is rich in beneficial bacteria, vitamins, and fibre.
+It's often used as a topping or side dish and it can contain good gut bacteria, when it's not pasteurized.

 Kimchi: